Sure Dividend

 Growth Prospects

-Ellington’s EPS generation has been quite inconsistent over the past decade, as rates have mostly been decreasing.
+Ellington’s EPS generation has been quite inconsistent over the past decade, as rates have mostly been decreasing over that time.
 As a result, its per-share dividend has also mostly been falling since 2015.

 However, the company has done its best to diversify its portfolio and reduce its performance variance.